Bareflank/hypervisor/README.md

 ## Description

-The Bareflank Hypervisor is an open source, lightweight hypervisor, lead by Assured Information Security, Inc. that provides the scaffolding needed to rapidly prototype new hypervisors.
+The Bareflank Hypervisor is an open source, lightweight hypervisor, led by Assured Information Security, Inc., that provides the scaffolding needed to rapidly prototype new hypervisors.
 To ease development, Bareflank is written in C++, and includes support for exceptions and the C++ Standard Template Library (STL) via libc++.
 With the C++ STL, users can leverage shared pointers, complex data structures (e.g. hash tables, maps, lists, etc…), and several other modern C++ features.
-Existing open source hypervisors that are written in C are difficult to modify, and spend a considerable amount of time re-writing similar functionality instead of focusing on what matters most: hypervisor technologies.
+Existing open source hypervisors that are written in C are difficult to modify, and require a considerable amount of time re-writing similar functionality instead of focusing on what matters most: hypervisor technologies.
 Furthermore, users can leverage inheritance to extend every part of the hypervisor to provide additional functionality above and beyond what is already provided.

-To this end, Bareflank's primary goal is to remain simple, and minimalistic, providing only the scaffolding needed to construct more complete/complicated hypervisors including:
+To this end, Bareflank's primary goal is to remain simple and minimalistic, providing only the scaffolding needed to construct more complete/complicated hypervisors including:
 - Bare Metal Hypervisors (also known as type 1, like [Xen](http://www.xenproject.org))